Functional Logic • Inquiry and Analogy • 14

 \begin{matrix} \Upsilon f = \Upsilon_1 (f) = 1_\mathbb{B} & \iff & \texttt{(} 1 \texttt{(} f \texttt{))} = \mathbf{1} & \iff & f = 1_{\mathbb{B} \times \mathbb{B} \to \mathbb{B}} \end{matrix}

-The umpire measure \Upsilon_1 is defined at the level of boolean functions as mathematical objects but can also be understood in terms of the judgments it induces on the syntactic level.
-In that interpretation \Upsilon_1 recognizes theorems of the propositional calculus over [u, v], giving a score of 1 to tautologies and a score of 0 to everything else, regarding all contingent statements as no better than falsehoods.
+The umpire measure \Upsilon_1 is defined on boolean functions regarded as mathematical objects but can also be understood in terms of the judgments it induces on the syntactic level.
+In that interpretation \Upsilon_1 recognizes theorems of the propositional calculus over [u, v], giving a score of 1 to tautologies and a score of 0 to everything else, counting all contingent statements as no better than falsehoods.

 One remark in passing for those who might prefer an alternative definition.
 If we had originally taken \Upsilon to mean the absolute measure then the relative measure could have been defined as \Upsilon_e f = \Upsilon \texttt{(} e \texttt{(} f \texttt{))}.